Barcode: Universal Product Code

 NCR installed a testbed system at Marsh's Supermarket in Troy, Ohio, near the factory that was producing the equipment.
-On 26 June 1974, Clyde Dawson pulled a 10-pack of Wrigley's Juicy Fruit gum out of his basket and it was scanned by Sharon Buchanan at 8:01 am.
-The pack of gum and the receipt are now on display in the Smithsonian Institution.
-It was the first commercial appearance of the UPC.
+On 26 June 1974, a 10-pack of Wrigley's Juicy Fruit gum was scanned, registering the first commercial use of the UPC.

-In 1971, an IBM team was assembled for an intensive planning session, threshing out, 12 to 18 hours a day, how the technology would be deployed and operate cohesively across the system, and scheduling a roll-out plan.
+In 1971 an IBM team was assembled for an intensive planning session, threshing out, 12 to 18 hours a day, how the technology would be deployed and operate cohesively across the system, and scheduling a roll-out plan.
 By 1973, the team were meeting with grocery manufacturers to introduce the symbol that would need to be printed on the packaging or labels of all of their products.
 There were no cost savings for a grocery to use it, unless at least 70% of the grocery's products had the barcode printed on the product by the manufacturer.
 IBM projected that 75% would be needed in 1975.
-Yet, although this was achieved, there were still scanning machines in fewer than 200 grocery stores by 1977.

 Economic studies conducted for the grocery industry committee projected over $40 million in savings to the industry from scanning by the mid-1970s.
 Those numbers were not achieved in that time-frame and some predicted the demise of barcode scanning.
 The usefulness of the barcode required the adoption of expensive scanners by a critical mass of retailers while manufacturers simultaneously adopted barcode labels.
 Neither wanted to move first and results were not promising for the first couple of years, with Business Week proclaiming "The Supermarket Scanner That Failed" in a 1976 article.

-On the other hand, experience with barcode scanning in those stores revealed additional benefits.
-The detailed sales information acquired by the new systems allowed greater responsiveness to customer habits, needs and preferences.
-This was reflected in the fact that about 5 weeks after installing barcode scanners, sales in grocery stores typically started climbing and eventually leveled off at a 10–12% increase in sales that never dropped off.
-There was also a 1–2% decrease in operating cost for those stores, and this enabled them to lower prices and thereby to increase market share.
-It was shown in the field that the return on investment for a barcode scanner was 41.5%.
-By 1980, 8,000 stores per year were converting.